p2k/ecoinpool/README.md

 features are missing in this version.
 Nevertheless, everything you need to get started and give it a try is there.

-ecoinpool supports Bitcoin, Bitcoin+Namecoin (merged), Litecoin, Fairbrix and Solidcoin.
+ecoinpool supports Bitcoin, Bitcoin+Namecoin (merged), Litecoin and Fairbrix.

 Contact
 -------